hardcodes/lmtyas/README.md

 - **NOTE 2** The arrays `email_configuration` and `ldap_configuration` may be absent or differ, depending on the selected features.
 See section *[Compile and install -features](#compile-and-install---features)*.
 - **NOTE 3** The directive `mail_hint` may be absent.
 If so the default `firstname.lastname@acme.local` will be used.

-You need a SSl certificate and its unencrypted key in pem format.
+You need a SSL certificate and its unencrypted key in pem format.
 Create your own *[set of rsa keys](#security---data-encryption---rsa-keys)*.

 # External dependencies